MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_03/3-exercise-update-api-plugin-definition.md

 # Exercise 2 - Update the API plugin definition

-The final step is to update the API plugin definition with Adaptive Cards that Copilot should use to display data from the API to users.
+The next step is to update the API plugin definition with Adaptive Cards that Copilot should use to display data from the API to users.

 ### Exercise Duration